BLACspace Cooperative is a hub for a thriving

 • Unlike traditional consulting, BLACspace merges business expertise with cultural permanence and community trust.
 We focus on the holistic needs of our community and emphasize cooperation, accountability, and transformative justice.

 We don’t just focus on the back-end operation of organizations.
-We champion the holistic needs of our community by inviting Black arts and culture entities into our Mutual Aid Membership, where they can connect, share, and access resources within our expansive ecosystem.
+We champion the holistic needs of our community by inviting arts and culture entities into our Mutual Aid Membership, where they can connect, share, and access resources within our expansive ecosystem.

 BLAC